 - Protective barrier fencing should be erected pre-construction and during construction to ensure that related impacts are contained within the work areas and trees to be retained are not impacted. - Erosion/sediment controls should be implemented during any excavation or construction works to avoid offsite impacts or areas of vegetation being retained. - Establish clearly defined boundaries as the work area and any 'no-go' areas adjacent to the boundaries of the work should not be disturbed or damaged, such as vegetation to be retained. - Fencing must be erected prior to works to prevent access to 'no-go' areas. - A sufficient number of waste receptacles for general waste and recyclable materials are to be provided for disposal of waste on site.
 The site must be kept free of general litter. - Equipment must not be used if there are any signs of fuel, oil or hydraulic leaks.
-Leaks must be repaired immediately, or the equipment must be removed from the site until it is repaired or replaced with a leak-free item. - Reschedule works during and after periods of heavy rainfall. - Chemicals and rubbish must not be stockpiled near native vegetation or the waterways. - No vegetation with signs of disease, pathogens or fungus should be planted on site. - Any fill brought on to site must be from a reputable supplier and be certified fill. - Do not allow dirty vehicles to enter the site, ensure vehicles are clean and all mud, dirt or soil is removed before entering the site.
+Leaks must be repaired immediately, or the equipment must be removed from the site until it is repaired or replaced with a leak-free item. - Reschedule works during and after periods of heavy rainfall. - Chemicals and rubbish must not be stockpiled near native vegetation or the waterways. - No vegetation with signs of disease, pathogens or fungus should be planted on site. - Any fill brought on to site must be from a reputable supplier and be certified fill. - Do not allow dirty vehicles to enter the site, ensure vehicles are clean and all mud, dirt or soil is removed before entering the site. - Tree removal is to be supervised by a project arborist.
+If injured native or exotic fauna species are encountered during the tree removal works, works should cease and NSW Wildlife Information Rescue and Education Service (WIRES) should be contacted, or the nearest veterinary clinic.

-8.12 TRAFFIC AND PARKING
+8.13 TRAFFIC AND PARKING